ibm-cloud-docs/vpc/host-failure-recovery.md

 # Host failure recovery policies
 {: #host-failure-recovery-policies}

-In the event that a host fails unexpectedly, each virtual server instance on the failed host is either stopped, or relocated and automatically restarted on a healthy host.
-The restart policy can be determined when creating an instance or on an existing instance.
+If a host fails unexpectedly and cannot be recovered, virtual server instances on the failed host will be automatically restarted on a healthy host.
+The restart policy can be configured to not restart the virtual server instance when you create an instance or on an existing instance.
+{: shortdesc}

+{{site.data.keyword.cloud}} uses maintenance operations and procedures that help prevent disruption to your workloads during unplanned host failures. {{site.data.keyword.cloud}} continuously monitors your infrastructure to ensure that all hosts are healthy and responsive.
+Detection of a host issue occurs within 30 seconds of occurrence.
+In cases where a host failure is detected and the host cannot be immediately recovered, {{site.data.keyword.cloud}} initiates the selected failure recovery policy of all virtual servers on the affected host.

 ## Available recovery policies
 {: #available-policies}